DeadPool-4422/a7y18lte-Resources/README.md

     mke2fs -t ext4 /dev/block/bootdevice/by-name/preload
     ```

-Replace `/dev/block/bootdevice/by-name/preload` with the path to the partition you want to format.
+Should you encounter a similar error with a different partition, you can use the same process.
+However, replace `/dev/block/bootdevice/by-name/preload` with the path corresponding to the partition causing the error.

-**Note:** These commands can lead to data loss.
-Always ensure to take a backup of your data before performing these operations, and only proceed if you are prepared for potential data loss.
+**Note:** Again, these operations can lead to data loss.
+Please ensure all valuable data is backed up before proceeding.
 The `/dev/block/bootdevice/by-name/preload` path used in this example is specific to the "Cannot mount /preload" error.
-If you're looking to format a different partition, replace this path with the appropriate partition path for your device.
+If you're experiencing issues with a different partition, replace this path with the relevant partition path for your device.